Pariyoush Ganji: Series

 She stayed there for six months.
-A year later, Ganji worked on a new series called, Red.
+A year later, Ganji worked on a new series called Red.
 The Red series were a selection of painting with red on black backgrounds.
-In the early 2000s, Ganji started working on the series called Night Windows, that replaced red color with purple.
+In the early 2000s, Ganji started working on the Night Windows series, which replaced red with purple.
 Night Windows are described to be new ways to historical occurrences to show the light through the darkness shaped by the many layers of purple.
 She then continued to work on other series called Roses, Day Windows, and Water, each with a different and continual direction for “searching the light".

 Exhibitions

 Pariyoush Ganji’s work has been exhibited around the world.
-She has had around twenty exhibitions and some of her paintings are an important part of the collections in Japan, United Kingdom, and the United States.
-Throughout the four periods of Ganji’s work, Ganji’s paintings have been exhibited not only in Iran, but also in England, Japan, United States, Germany, Kazakhstan, Saudi Arabi, Kyrgyzstan, Kuwait, Uzbekistan, and Switzerland.
+She has had around twenty exhibitions, and some of her paintings are an important part of the collections in Japan, the United Kingdom, and the United States.
+Throughout the four periods of Ganji’s work, Ganji’s paintings have been exhibited not only in Iran but also in England, Japan, United States, Germany, Kazakhstan, Saudi Arabi, Kyrgyzstan, Kuwait, Uzbekistan, and Switzerland.